-- · Power must not be applied to any of the wires during the rough-in wiring stage. - All wires are to be stripped to a length of 3/8" (9mm) to ensure proper connection to the control. - Install the Outdoor Sensor 070, Boiler Sensor 071 and Mixing Sensor(s) 071 according to the installation instructions in the Data Brochure D 070 and run the wiring back to the control. - Install the Snow / Ice Sensor 090 according to the installation instructions in the Data Brochure D 090 and run the wiring back to the control.
-See Data Brochure D 090 for very important details on sensor location and installation. - If a Slab Sensor is used, install the slab sensor according to the installation instructions in the Data Brochure D 079 and run the wiring back to the control.
-See page 8 for very important details on sensor location and installation. - If a Remote Display Module (RDM) 040 is used, install the RDM according to the installation instructions in the Data Brochure D 040 and run the wiring back to the control. - If a Remote Start / Stop Module 039 is used, install the module according to the installation instructions in the Data Brochure D 039 and run the wiring back to the control. - Run wire from other system components (pumps, boiler, etc.) to the control. - Run wires from the 115 V (ac) power to the control.
+- Power must not be applied to any of the wires during the rough-in wiring stage. - All wires are to be stripped to a length of 3/8" (9mm) to ensure proper connection to the control. - Install the Outdoor Sensor 070 and run the wiring back to the control. - Install the Snow / Ice Sensor 090 according to the installation instructions in the Data Brochure D 090 and run the wiring back to the control.
+See Data Brochure D 090 for very important details on sensor location and installation. - If a Slab Sensor is used, install the slab sensor according to the installation instructions in the Data Brochure provided with the sensor, and run the wiring back to the control. - If a Remote Display Module (RDM) 040 is used, install the RDM according to the installation instructions in the Data Brochure D 040 and run the wiring back to the control. - If a Remote Start / Stop Module 039 is used, install the module according to the installation instructions in the Data Brochure D 039 and run the wiring back to the control. - Run wire from other system components (pumps, boiler, etc.) to the control. - Run wires from the 115 V (ac) power to the control.
 Use a clean power source with a minimum 15 A circuit to ensure proper operation.
 Multi-strand 16 AWG wire is recommended for all 115 V (ac) wiring due to its superior flexibility and ease of installation into the terminals.

-STEP FOUR ---- ELECTRICAL CONNECTIONS TO THE CONTROL
+ELECTRICAL CONNECTIONS TO THE CONTROL